keleven-uk/lazKlock/README.md

 The multifunction timing thingy is split into many things;

-Fuzzy Time, Countdown, Timer, Event, Reminder, Conversion, Sticky Notes & Clipboard Monitor.
+Fuzzy Time, World Klock, Countdown, Timer, Event, Reminder, Memo, Conversion, Sticky Notes & Clipboard Monitor.

 Also, the time can be displayed in several ways - text, digital and analogue and binary klocks,

-Klock currently consists of over 8000 lines of Free Pascal[Lazarus] code.
+Klock currently consists of over 10,000 lines of Free Pascal[Lazarus] code.
 Klock serves as a vehicle by which I learn and tinker with programming.
 Previous versions of Klock have existed in VB.net, Python and Free Basic - and may again.

 Fuzzy Time

 Allows the current time to be displayed in a number of different formats.

+World Klock

+This display a list of Time Zones and when selected will display the time in that time zone.

 Countdown